Loading Now

 Improving Gut Motility

 Our intestines move food through rhythmic contractions called peristalsis.
-Moreover, exercise helps keep these contractions regular, which prevents bloating, gas, and constipation.
+Exercise helps keep these contractions regular, which prevents bloating, gas, and constipation.
 In fact, people with irritable bowel syndrome (IBS) often find exercise helpful for managing constipation.
-Additionally, teens who don’t exercise much frequently experience constipation problems.
+Additionally, teens who don’t exercise frequently experience constipation problems.

 Boosting Circulation

-Exercise isn’t just good for the heart.
-It also increases blood flow to the gut.
-More blood flow means more oxygen and nutrients for our gastrointestinal tract.
-This helps healthy gut bacteria grow, essential for our gut health.
+Exercise benefits more than just the heart; it also boosts blood flow to the gut.
+Increased circulation delivers more oxygen and nutrients to the gastrointestinal tract, supporting the growth of healthy gut bacteria, which is essential for gut health.

 • Improved blood flow invigorates the gut and other vital organs.